inbox911/ansible-role-mysql/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A role to install mysql DB on Debian.

 Requirements
 ------------